stefan6419846/pip-licenses-cli/README.md

 ## About UnicodeEncodeError

 If a `UnicodeEncodeError` occurs, check your environment variables `LANG` and `LC_TYPE`.
 Additionally, you can set `PYTHONIOENCODING` to override the encoding used for `stdout`.

-Often occurs in isolated environments such as Docker and tox.
+This mostly occurs in isolated environments such as Docker and tox.

 See useful reports: